Skip to main content

 Instructions

-Check whether the local pineforge-engine Docker image is up to date with the registry.
+Check whether the local pineforge-release Docker image is up to date with the registry.
 Compares per-platform manifest digests via docker manifest inspect --verbose (no image layers downloaded).
 Returns up_to_date + recommend_pull.
 With auto_pull=true, runs docker pull in the same call when the local image is stale or missing.
 Note: this is independent of the MCP server's own version (@pineforge/codegen-mcp); the MCP version and the engine image version evolve separately.

 Input Schema